 How long will it take to get ready for NZRIS?

 This is likely to be different for each organisation, because it depends on the scope of your data and how aligned it already is with NZRIS requirements.
 Generally speaking, we expect it would take anywhere from six to 18 months.

-If my research organisation has our systems and processes in place to join NZRIS, can we start earlier than 2021?
+If my research organisation has its systems and processes in place to join NZRIS, can it start earlier?

-This may be possible and we’ll work with you to work out how this can happen.
+This may be possible and we’ll work with you to consider how this can happen.